NABEEL-AHMED-JAMIL/my-user-redex-api/README.md

 - Example of CRUD operations.
 - Suitable for beginners and those who need a quick setup for REST services.

-### graphql
+### my-user-redex-graphql-api

-The `graphql` branch contains the implementation of a GraphQL service.
+The `my-user-redex-graphql-api` branch contains the implementation of a GraphQL service.
 This branch is aimed at those who are interested in using GraphQL for their APIs.

 Key Features:
 - Implementation of GraphQL queries and mutations.